Build your first CocoIndex project

 break

-Now we have the index built.
-We can run the same Python file without additional arguments, which will run the main function defined in Step 2.3:
+Now we can run the same Python file, which will run the new added main logic:

 python quickstart.py